socialsoftware/socialsoftware.github.io/README.md

 Social Sofware Engineering at INESC-ID
 ---------

-The site for the Social Software Engineering group at INESC-ID.
+The site for the Social Software Engineering group at INESC-ID https://socialsoftware.github.io/

 This site uses the
 vida simple jekyll theme.